-When you look at leaders like Booker T. Washington, Benjamin Franklin, Mahatma Gandhi, Martin Luther King, Mother Teresa, Mikhail Gorbachev, Dalai Lama and Aung San Sui Kyi, there is a common thread connecting all of them―soft leadership.
-They are all soft leaders who silently performed and led the people for accomplishing their dreams.
-They have character, charisma, conscience, conviction, courage, communication, compassion, commitment, consistency, consideration and contributed extensively toward society and made a difference in the lives of others.
+When you look at leaders like Booker T. Washington, Benjamin Franklin, Mahatma Gandhi, Martin Luther King, Mother Teresa, Mikhail Gorbachev, Dalai Lama, and Aung San Sui Kyi, there is a common thread connecting all of them―soft leadership.
+They are all soft leaders who silently performed and led the people to accomplish their dreams.
+They have character, charisma, conscience, conviction, courage, communication, compassion, commitment, consistency, consideration, and contributed extensively toward society and made a difference in the lives of others.

 What is Soft Leadership?

 I have coined a new concept ‘Soft leadership’ to overcome the drawbacks in the existing leadership styles.
 I have authored a book on this concept titled, Soft Leadership: Make Others Feel More Important and published several research papers and articles for international journals and magazines.
 It is getting overwhelming response globally.
-One of the award-winning research papers titled, Soft leadership: a new direction to leadership, URL: http://www.emeraldinsight.com/journals.htm?articleid=17087126 is amongst the most frequently downloaded in Industrial and Commercial Training, Emerald UK.
-Here is the description about soft leadership.
+One of the award-winning research papers titled, Soft leadership: a new direction to leadership, URL: https://www.emerald.com/insight/content/doi/10.1108/00197851311320559/full/html was amongst the most frequently downloaded in Industrial and Commercial Training, Emerald UK.
+Here is the description of soft leadership.

 Various leadership researchers, experts, educators, writers, consultants, and practitioners in the leadership domain have pioneered specific styles and types of leadership.
 As a result, we have various styles and types in leadership, thus enriching the leadership domain.
 Similarly, soft leadership is another new concept to add value to the leadership literature.